Code-Institute-Submissions/CitiesInCountries/documentation/Code Documentation and Walkthrough.md

 What? - Customised, based off of Google Maps JavaScript API example for customised navigation controls, and styled using CSS.

-How? - These code snippets are taken from the Google Maps JavaScript API documenation, and modified to suit my website.
+How? - These code snippets are taken from the Google Maps JavaScript API documentation, and modified to suit my website.
 Index.html has the HTML tags for the Navigational Controls.
 These are styled by the CSS code which is from Google and modified to suit the website look-and-feel.
 Maps.js calls on the 2 functions in mapsControls.js, `function initZoomControl(map)` controls the zoom controls (+ and - buttons on the mid-right of the viewport). `function initMapTypeControl(map)` controls the map type selection, of Satellite or Map.
 The button borders and click status are set by `box-shadow: 0 4px 8px 0 rgba(0, 0, 0, 0.2), 0 6px 20px 0 rgba(0, 0, 0, 0.19);`.

 One key point to note, as documented under [Testing Notes](https://github.com/NaoiseGaffney/CitiesInCountries#testing-notes) in README.md and Testing.md, is that the `.gm-style .controls button:hover` causes a feature "freeze" on mobile devices when clicking on the controls.
 Changing to `.gm-style .controls button:active` (`:active`) works fine across all devices.
 Styling the button to include the same linear-gradient when clicked as is used throughout the website, and a colour-change from black to white when clicked: